Learning Evolution via Optimization Knowledge Adaptation: Introduction

 \section{Introduction}

-Inspired by biological evolution, evolutionary algorithms (EAs) continuously update population systems through crossover, mutation, and selection to explore complex fitness landscapes \cite{10}.
+\IEEEPARstart{I}{nspired} by biological evolution, evolutionary algorithms (EAs) continuously update population systems through crossover, mutation, and selection to explore complex fitness landscapes \cite{10}.
 Prominent examples of EAs include the genetic algorithm (GA) \cite{2}, the evolution strategy (ES) \cite{3}, and the genetic programming (GP) \cite{4}.
 These methods rely solely on the fitness values of individuals to drive the evolutionary process without requiring gradient information.
 Advances in computational techniques \cite{5} have allowed EAs to provide diverse solutions for highly complex optimization tasks such as neuroevolution \cite{6,yan2024populating}, robotic control \cite{7,slade2022personalizing}, industrial design \cite{8}, and scientific discoveries \cite{9,doi:10.1073/pnas.2318641121}.
-As the scale and complexity of these tasks increase \cite{1,10}, EAs generate a significant amount of valuable knowledge, including historical populations and their fitness data.
-However, existing EAs face challenges in enhancing their optimization capabilities as knowledge bases grow.
-Two long-standing issues are particularly prominent: incomplete utilization of prior knowledge and inflexible knowledge adaptation strategies.
+As the scale and complexity of optimization tasks increase \cite{10,1}, facilitating knowledge transfer to leverage prior experience and online adaptation to robustly adjust to complex fitness landscapes is crucial for enhancing the optimization capabilities of EAs.